Alexandra Humbel

 Why you should spend more time thinking about career transitioning - Alexandra HumbelAlexandra Humbel Coaching

 “In the first half of life, ambitious strivers embrace a simple formula for success in work and life: focus single-mindedly, work tirelessly, sacrifice personally, and climb the ladder relentlessly.
 It works.
-Until it doesn’t.” says bestselling author and columnist behind The Atlantic’s popular “How to Build a Life” series, Arthur C. Brooks.
+Until it doesn’t.”

+— Arthur C. Brooks, bestselling author and columnist behind The Atlantic’s “How to Build a Life”

-The momentum that drive you in the first part of adult life fuels your motivation to earn expertise, power, financial success, mastery, leadership, learning, excitement and social acknowledgement.
-Hard work pays.
+The momentum that drives you through the first part of adult life fuels your motivation to gain expertise, power, financial security, mastery, leadership, learning, excitement, and social recognition.
+Hard work pays off.
 Challenge makes you grow.
-Experience makes you hone your skills to excellence.
-Your peers think highly of you.
+Experience sharpens your skills to excellence.
+Your peers respect you.
 You belong to a league of successful professionals.

-So, what now?
+So what now?

 by Alexandra Humbel